jamset/bunny/README.md

 ## License

 BunnyPHP is licensed under MIT license.
-See `LICENSE` file.
+See `LICENSE` file